 ADDRESS: 220 West 27th Street

-A year after Building C opened De Young, Moscowitz & Rosenberg designed Nagler Hall, a 10-story dormitorium clad in a faceted grid of precast concrete with deep set windows.
-Nagler Hall was and still is the most interesting building on the FIT campus, and signalled the start of the firm’s use of concrete, which would not be as successful in the following decade.
+A year after Building C opened De Young, Moscowitz & Rosenberg designed Nagler Hall, a 10-story dormitoy clad in a faceted grid of precast concrete with deep set windows.
+Nagler Hall was and still is the most interesting building on the FIT campus, and signaled the start of the firm’s use of concrete, which would not be as successful in the following decade.

 In 1964, the school announced plans to expand and build a more traditional structure.
-The ten year $36 million expansion program was sponsored by the New York City Board of Education and the Educational Foundation for the Apparel Industry, and added much needed facilities, a design laboratory, library, student center, classrooms and dormitory with plans to expand enrollment from 1,350 to 3,500 by 1970.
-(New York Times, 1964) The institute proceeded to acquire property on the two blocks on 26th to 28th Street and from Seventh to Eighth Avenue where Nagler Hall and Building C were already located.
+The ten year $36 million expansion program was sponsored by the New York City Board of Education and the Educational Foundation for the Apparel Industry, and added much needed facilities, a design laboratory, library, student center, classrooms, and dormitory – to support plans to expand enrollment from 1,350 to 3,500 by 1970.
+The school proceeded to acquire property on the two blocks from 26th to 28th Street and from Seventh to Eighth Avenue where Nagler Hall and Building C were already located.

 THE FRED P. POMERANTZ ART & DESIGN CENTER & THE SHIRLEY GOODMAN RESOURCE CENTER

 DAVID DUBINSKY STUDENT CENTER